Polish border strip

+The Kingdom of Poland (1917–1918).

 The term "Polish Border Strip" (Polnischer Grenzstreifen; polski pas graniczny), also called "Polish Frontier Strip", refers to those territories which the German Empire wanted to annex from Congress Poland after World War I. It appeared in plans proposed by German officials as a territory to be annexed by the German Empire after an expected German and Central Powers victory.
 German planners also envisioned forced expulsion and resettlement of the Polish and Jewish population which would be replaced by German colonists.

 The proposed area of the Border Strip comprised up to 30,000 km2 (approximately the size of Belgium), and up to 3 million people were to be ethnically cleansed to make room for German settlers.
 The strip was also intended to separate the Polish inhabitants of Prussian-held Greater Poland from those in Russian held Congress Poland.

+Some of the plans were later adopted by Nazi Germany, and implemented in the genocidal Generalplan Ost.